 All of us who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.
 (Philippians 3:15)

-I think Paul would make allowances for those who yet are immature.
+I think Paul would make allowances for those who still are immature.
 But he would insist that we held such preparation to be our goal.
-Yet I don't believe I ever have heard a preacher or evangelist point toward Paul's preparation as being that which we are pressing toward.
+Yet I don’t believe I ever have heard a preacher or evangelist point toward Paul’s preparation as being what we are pressing toward.

 One of two things must be true.
-Either very few believers are going to participate in the first resurrection, that is, the resurrection that will take place when Christ appears.
-Or else the believers must grow spiritually after they die.
+Either very few believers are going to participate in the first resurrection (that is, the resurrection that will take place when Christ appears).
+Or else believers must grow spiritually after they die.
 I think this must be the answer.